Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Introduction

 \begin{theorem} Let $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ be a finitely determined, quasihomogeneous, corank 1 map germ.
 Suppose that $F=(f_t,t)$ is a topologically trivial 1-parameter unfolding of $f.$ If the transverse slice $\gamma$ of $f$ is $\mu_{m,k}$-minimal, then $F$ is Whitney equisingular. \end{theorem}

-As a consequence, we obtain a class of map germs for which Ruas’ conjecture holds.
-It is worth noting that the motivation for identifying such a class comes from Hironaka’s result (see \cite[Corollary 6.2]{Hironaka}), which ensures that the Whitney equisingularity of $F$ implies the equimultiplicity of $F.$ In other words, we also obtain a class of hypersurfaces for which Zariski’s multiplicity conjecture \cite{Conjzari} (in its version for families) holds true.\\
+As a consequence of Theorem \ref{1.1}, we identify a class of map germs for which the equivalence between $(Top)$ and $(W)$ in Ruas’ conjecture holds.
+In particular, Hironaka’s result (see \cite[Cor.
+6.2]{Hironaka}), which states that Whitney regular stratifications imply equimultiplicity along the strata, allows us to conclude that Zariski’s multiplicity conjecture \cite{Conjzari}, in its family version, also holds for this class of hypersurfaces.

+On the other hand, we present a counterexample showing that the equivalence between $(W)$ and $(Lip)$ in Ruas's conjecture does not hold in general.
+We also present an infinite list of counterexamples to the implication $(Top) \Rightarrow (W)$ in Ruas’ conjecture (see Section \ref{newex}).
+These families are topologically trivial but fail to satisfy Whitney’s $(b)$-regularity condition, thereby providing concrete situations where topological triviality does not ensure $(b)$-regularity.
+This constitutes our second significant contribution (see Propositions \ref{whitbil}, \ref{contraexemplo}, and Corollary \ref{corcontra}).

+According to Trotman \cite[p.
+18]{Trotman} (see also \cite[p.
+657]{Trot}), a question originally raised by Thom, it remains unknown whether a topologically trivial complex analytic family necessarily satisfies Whitney’s $(a)$-regularity condition.
+Our new examples may shed light on this open problem, since determining whether they fulfill $(a)$-regularity could represent a significant step toward resolving Thom’s long-standing question.